 Sometimes you might get bored of constantly practicing the sample questions of the GRE Exam.
 Slowly you might stop taking the exam seriously.
 But the easiest way to avoid these things is to convince yourself that the next day is the exam and you are still a long way from learning all of those questions.
 This sense of urgency will automatically convert your mindset to put in more concentration into the practice.

-There are some websites which offer GRE practice tests.
-You can use these sites to get familiar with this exam.
+There are some websites that offer GRE practice tests.
+Also, practice previous year question papers which will give a clear idea of what the GRE 2020 exam is like and build much confidence.
+You can use these sites to get a thorough understanding of this exam.